TAMUCGIS/LIME-GIS/README.md

 ## Installation

-Before installing the SpatialDM plugin ensure that you have QGIS, Python and Scikit-learn installed on your system (see the dependencies section).
+Before installing the LIME GIS plugin ensure that you have QGIS, Python and Scikit-learn installed on your system (see the dependencies section).

 To install the plugin just paste the SpatialDM directory in the following folders: